markbirbeck/sublime-text-shell-command/README.md

 # Introduction

-The `ShellCommand` plugin allows OS shell commands to be run and their output to be sent to buffers or panels.
+The `ShellCommand` plugin allows arbitrary shell commands to be run and their output to be sent to buffers or panels.

 It can:
 * run pretty much any shell command, either typed into a prompt or configured in key bindings and commands;